HarperDB/documentation/docs/developers/applications/README.md

 ### Pre-Requisites

-We assume you are running HarperDB version 4.2 or greater, which supports HarperDB Application architecture (in previous versions, this is 'custom functions').
+We assume you are running Harper version 4.2 or greater, which supports Harper Application architecture (in previous versions, this is 'custom functions').

 ### Scaffolding our Application Directory

 Let's create and initialize a new directory for our application.
-It is recommended that you start by using the [HarperDB application template](https://github.com/HarperDB/application-template).
+It is recommended that you start by using the [Harper application template](https://github.com/HarperDB/application-template).
 Assuming you have `git` installed, you can create your project directory by cloning:

 ```shell
 > git clone https://github.com/HarperDB/application-template my-app